DOJ to monitor voting sites in these 64 cities and counties

-(The Hill) – The Justice Department announced on Monday that it would monitor election sites in 24 different states around the country on Tuesday to ensure compliance with voting rights laws.
+(The Hill) — The Justice Department announced on Monday that it would monitor election sites in 24 different states, including Cuyahoga County in Ohio, on Tuesday to ensure compliance with voting rights laws.

 “Since the passage of the Voting Rights Act of 1965, the Civil Rights Division has regularly monitored elections in the field in jurisdictions around the country to protect the rights of voters,” wrote the DOJ in a statement.